d-krupke/close-enough-tsp/README.md

    branching factor, but can also make it more difficult to find feasible solutions.
 4. Allowing lazy constraints, which are important for the use as coverage path plannning routine.

-## Open Ideas

-1. Using intersections as argument for higher lower bounds: We know that any optimal solution will have no intersections so the intersections of partial solutions have to be resolved be routinng the tour around one of the components, which often is expensive. **This idea is not trivial to implement**
-2. Using implicit coverages as argument for lower bounds: If a circle is covered implicitly, it should not have a spanning point in the optimal solution.
-Maybe one can also use this to improve the lower bound, as in order to become an optimal solution, the circle either cannot be implicitly covered or its hitting point has to become non-spanning.
-   **again complicated geometry that has to be argued for correctness.**
-3. Interleaving the search process with heuristics as done in commercial BnB-solvers.
-4. Adapting the ideas for optimizing close-enough paths, which may be an even more important subroutine and not as much analyzed by others.

 ## Python Interface